+Time-Series mit Gini, Theil, GE (10), GE (-20)

 Statistical units

 The usual units to assess inequality are households, because the possibility to experience economic wellbeing is strongly connected to households (see section 2.2 on page 4).
 In tax data, however, the units are represented according to administrative rules and fiscal households don’t represent true households.
 Tax units rather represent individuals and couples, but only couples, who are married or officially registered.
 This doesn’t imply that those couples live together, as it is needed to satisfy the definition of a household.
 On the other hand, is it quite likely that more than one tax unit live in the same household (unmarried/unregistered couples, see Müller and Schoch (2014, 99)).
 It is therefore not directly possible to elicit households and household income from tax data.
 This might influence the assessment of inequality development, taking into account the change from traditional household and family structures over the last century.